-I had simultaneously a hyper-addictive personality disorder, which means I could get addicted to practically anything — food, television, gambling, drugs, any type of substance, even people, there was nothing that could fill the void, and yet an unconscious level I never stopped trying.
+I also had a hyper-addictive personality, which means I could get addicted to practically anything — food, television, gambling, drugs, any type of substance, even people, there was nothing that could fill the void, and yet at an unconscious level I never stopped trying.
 As I managed to keep up a great act of normalcy on the surface, nobody ever intervened deep enough to realize that my life was headed for disaster.

 The Persistent Experience of Disconnection